6 Steps to Create an Outstanding Marketing Plan [Free Templates]

 Click this link to access this resource at any time.

 Additionally, I need a good picture of the current market.
 How do I compare to my competitors?
+What are they missing?
+What can I offer that'll give me a competitive advantage?
 Doing a competitor analysis can help.

 Answering questions like this should help you figure out what your customer wants, which brings us to step number two.

-2. Define your target audience.
+2. Define and refine your target audience.

-Your buyer persona should include demographic information such as age, gender, and income.
-However, it will also include psychographic information such as pain points and goals.
-What drives your audience?
-What problems do they have that your product or service can fix?
+Your buyer persona should include demographic information such as age, gender, and income, as well as psychographic information such as pain points and goals.

-Once you have this information written out, it'll help you define your goals, which brings us to step number three.
+Once you have this information written out, it'll help you define your goals, which brings us to step three.

-3. Write SMART goals.
+3. Define your SMART goals.

-My mother always used to tell me, "You can't go somewhere unless you have a road map."
-Now, for me, someone who's geographically challenged, that was literal advice.
+My mother always used to tell me, “You can't go somewhere unless you have a road map.”

-However, it can also be applied metaphorically to marketing.
-You can't improve your ROI unless you know what your goals are.
+You can't improve your ROI unless you know your goals.

 After you've figured out your current situation and know your audience, you can begin to define your SMART goals.